KULeuven-CS/Parallel-Computing/README.md

 Please **star** this repository if you found its content useful!

-This document comes as is without any warranties.
+This document comes as is, without any warranties.